 - Practice a goodnight gratitude ritual.
 Just before sleep, share with your partner, family or self, at least one thing you are grateful for today.

 - Send a prayer of thanks to people who inspire you and who have touched your life in a meaningful way.
 Think of your role models, family members, friends, pets or teachers.
+Reflect on the people who have supported you to take care of yourself.
+Here is a lovely Meditation on Gratitude and Joy by Jack Kornfield.

 - Hold a birthday gratitude ritual/ceremony.
 What better day to celebrate thanks than the day you were born?!
 Value your life, your place and yourself as an important part of the whole.

 - Make a gratitude garland, tree or jar.
 Add one a day and watch how gratitude grows.
+You can find examples on my Gratitude Board.

 - Use daily gratitude cards as a gentle reminder and as a seed thought for meditation.
+The School of Life has a cool set!

 - Start a gratitude journal.
 Note at least one thing a day that you are grateful for.
 Add images, quotes, blessings and be as creative as you like.
+I love these 45 Gratitude Journal Prompts on from Junk to Joy.
+Listen to Anna Dwyer talk about her gratitude journal.